Chapter 31 : The Precious Object

 Liam nodded.
 The girls exchanged looks, silently communicating amongst themselves.
-Lara was gazing down at her plate and slowly eating the last of her lunch.
+Lara stared down at her plate, slowly eating the last of her lunch.
 Liam gazed at her once more, and wished for the hundredth time that year that he knew what she was thinking.

 After Astronomy, Lara, Stacy, Stephanie and Monique went down to the Badger's Den and immediately got working on their homework.
 This was something they usually did anyway, but there were a special impetus to get it all done early.
 There was no telling how long Professor Gregor would keep Lara in detention.

 Lara was hoping that her older sister Lucida would not hear about the incident.
 After all, it didn't involve anyone from Ravenclaw.
-But, it was too much to hope for.
+But, this was not her lucky day.